damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 1. Unless a specific request is made, provide a useful resource that will help the person have a better GitLab experience.
 1. Ask [Discovery Questions](https://about.gitlab.com/handbook/sales-qualification-questions/) to qualify lead
 1. Soft-BANT is used to determine if a lead should be passed to sales or recommended CE resources.
 Once determined, BDR team passes all leads to sales for followup via Salesforce assignment and email notification.
-1. If 2 of the 4 elements of BANT are met (budget, authority, need, timeline), BDR team will determine account owner and pass lead.
+1. If 2 of the 4 elements of BANT are met (budget, authority, need, timeline) or prospect requst a quote or has an EE feature/functionality question, BDR team will determine account owner and pass lead.
 1. If further qualification is needed to understand Soft-BANT requirements, BDR team will email or schedule a phone call with lead to understand their project and initiatives.
 1. If Soft-BANT isn't met and there are questions, BDR team will answer all questions or route to support.
 1. If there are no questions and lead isn't qualified yet, the lead status is updated appropriately.
 See "lead status" above.